bkietz/maud/index.rst

     ``Maud`` extends CMake's built in globbing support with more expressive patterns, support for exclusion as well as inclusion, and greater performance.

-    To briefly summarize, globs are used to find:
+    To briefly summarize, :ref:`built-in-globs` are used to find:

     - ``cmake_modules`` directories, which are added to the module path
     - ``.cmake`` modules, which are automatically included